rpdasilva/academy-angular/README.md

 1. Add an element to `courses.template.html` to display error messages if they are present, and logic to set and clear an `errorMessage` variable in `CoursesComponent` on every action.

+1. Refactor to remove explicit `visible` property on offerings and classes and use `isVisible` method that compares course and offering identifiers to `NOT_SET`.

+1. Add and test function in server to add new offering.